DominicBurkart/CAT/readme.md

 # Classification of Autobiographical text

-CAT is the first project using data collected from [hyperstream] (https://github.com/DominicBurkart/SocialNetworkAnalysis/blob/master/Applications/Hyperstream1.java).
+CAT is the first project using data collected from <a href="https://github.com/DominicBurkart/SocialNetworkAnalysis/blob/master/Applications/Hyperstream1.java" target="_blank">hyperstream</a>.

 ## Contents